EnigmaEngine/EnigmaEngine.github.io/docs/animation-format.markdown

   -->
   <SubTexture name="RightArrow" x="32" y="0" width="64" height="64" flipX="true" />
   <!--
-    Flip the up arrow vertically to get a down arrow.
+    Rotate the left arrow 90 degrees then flip it vertically to get a down arrow.
     See how we combine the two attributes to get the exact result we want?
 Easy!
   -->
   <SubTexture name="DownArrow" x="32" y="0" width="64" height="64" rotated="true" flipY="true" />